ultraq/thymeleaf-layout-dialect/README.md

 The Layout dialect supports both of these uses case, with the ability for developers to define their own sorting.

-This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.strategies.SortingStrategy` class (hmm, this namespace is hella long...
-I might want to flatten that), and the layout dialect provides 2 implementations to choose between:
+This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.SortingStrategy` class and the layout dialect provides 2 implementations to choose between:

  - `AppendingStrategy`, the default, appends content `<head>` elements after decorator ones